 Preservation Greensboro Development Fund

-The Wilfred C. Buchanan House is located at 810 Haywood Street in the Glenwood Neighborhood of Greensboro
+The Wilford C. Buchanan House is located at 810 Haywood Street in the Glenwood Neighborhood of Greensboro

 This home was purchased in 2016 and is restored.